ChorusOne/solido/README.md

 The on-chain program and `solido` utility are written in Rust.
 To build them, you need:

+ * An x86_64 Linux machine.
+Mac should work too, but for reproducibility we target Linux.
  * [A Rust toolchain][rust]
  * [The Solana tool suite][solana-tools] (only needed for the on-chain programs, not for the `solido` utility)